sudhaus7/guard7/README.md

 }
 ```

-for typo3 7.6
+or for typo3 7.6
 ```
 "require": {
   "SUDHAUS7/guard7": "dev-typo76"
 }
 ```

-2. Enable the extension, choose your default Encryption.
-Recommended AES256, faster are AES128 or RC4.
-If you run Typo3 7.6 on php 5.6 you have to use RC4 or DEC.
+2. Enable the extension, access the extensions options and choose your default Encryption.
+Recommended is AES256, faster are AES128 or RC4.
+If you run Typo3 7.6 on php 5.6 you _have_ to use RC4 or DEC (this is a limitation in PHP 5.6's openssl implementation).
 You can change this in the running environment later.
+Save the settings

 3. Switch to the Guard7 Module, and choose the Menu Button 'Generate a new Key'.
-On the new Screen either press the 2048 or 4096 button and wait a moment.
-Please store the Private Key somewhere save.
-Without it you will lose data, if it is the only key used in the system.
-Copy the Public Part of the key and switch back to the extensionmanager in Guard7's configuration.
+On the next Screen either press the 2048 or 4096 button and wait a moment.
+Please store the Private Key somewhere save!
+Without it you will lose data!
+Especially if it is the only key used in the system.
+Copy the Public Part of the key and switch back to the extensionmanager and open Guard7's configuration options.

 4. Add the public part of your newly generate masterkey into the public key field of the Guard7 extension setup

-5. configure the pagets tree.
+5. Configure the pagets tree.
 Example Configuration, add to the PageTS:
 ```
 tx_sudhaus7guard7 {
     generalPublicKeys {